ginkgobioworks/react-json-schema-form-builder/docs/index.md

 ![demo](img/visualDemo.gif)

-The React JSON Schema Form Builder is a ReactJS Component Library that allows the user to visually drag, drop, and edit card elements corresponding to a [JSON schema](https://json-schema.org/) encoded form.
+The React JSON Schema Form Builder is a ReactJS Component Library that allows the user to visually configure a [JSON Schema encoded form](https://json-schema.org/) by dragging, dropping, and editing card elements.
+An example use case for this tool could be for building an app that allows users to create and distribute their own surveys.
+The React JSON Schema Form Builder provides components to allow users to dynamically build such survey forms.
+The Form Builder is also customizable, and can incorporate novel form elements (like a special email address or file upload input), specified by the developer building the survey creation app.

 This `FormBuilder` component is wrapped around a demo app that demonstrates how the tool can be used in conjunction with a code editor and [Mozilla's React JSON schema form viewer](https://github.com/rjsf-team/react-jsonschema-form) to build a form and maintain a live, code representation of it in real time.

 The Form Builder is available as an NPM package [here](https://www.npmjs.com/package/@ginkgo-bioworks/react-json-schema-form-builder).